dlang-community/D-YAML/docsrc/tutorials/custom_types.rst

 ======================

 Sometimes you need to serialize complex data types such as classes.
-To do this you could use plain nodes such as mappings with class data members.
+To do this you could use plain nodes such as mappings with classes' fields.
 YAML also supports custom types with identifiers called *tags*.
 That is the topic of this tutorial.